Arts and Design Courses

 OFFERED: January Session: B

+3 semester credits.
 This course teaches beginning students the fundamental principles and techniques of black and white drawing with a focus on the media of pencil and charcoal.
 Through an in-depth exploration of the art form of still life, students will learn the skills for rendering a three dimensional subject on a two-dimensional surface.
 Value, line and proportions will be studied as a means of determining space, shape, volume and composition.
 Practical demonstrations and guided practice will alternate with lectures which provide students with the background and history of drawing done by great masters of the past and present.
-Students will be encouraged to rethink the way they see and observe a subject, and to develop their own sense of creativity and artistic expression.
+Students will be encouraged to rethink the way they see and observe a subject, to develop their own sense of creativity and artistic expression.
 During the course students are required to create a digital portfolio of their work.

 COURSE: FAPDFP120